mo-to-la/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 Script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
-Script that display all lines of the file /etc/ssh/sshd_config starting with a letter
+Script that display all lines of the file /etc/ssh/sshd_config starting with a letter Script that Replace all characters A and c from input to Z and e respectively.